oddeyeco/oddeye-dash/src/main/webapp/WEB-INF/resources/Chart.js/docs/09-Advanced.md

 	beforeInit: function(chartInstance) { },
 	afterInit: function(chartInstance) { },

+	resize: function(chartInstance, newChartSize) { },

 	beforeUpdate: function(chartInstance) { },
 	afterScaleUpdate: function(chartInstance) { }
+	beforeDatasetsUpdate: function(chartInstance) { }
+	afterDatasetsUpdate: function(chartInstance) { }
 	afterUpdate: function(chartInstance) { },

 	// This is called at the start of a render.
 It is only called once, even if the animation will run for a number of frames.
 Use beforeDraw or afterDraw
 	// to do something on each animation frame
 	beforeRender: function(chartInstance) { },

 	// Easing is for animation
 	beforeDraw: function(chartInstance, easing) { },
-	afterDraw: function(chartInstance, easing) { }
+	afterDraw: function(chartInstance, easing) { },
+	// Before the datasets are drawn but after scales are drawn
+	beforeDatasetsDraw: function(chartInstance, easing) { },
+	afterDatasetsDraw: function(chartInstance, easing) { },

 	destroy: function(chartInstance) { }
 }